m5stack/m5-docs/docs/en/unit/tof.md

 ## Description

-This is a unit can detect distance using a newest "Time-to-Flight" sensor using laser light.
+<mark>TOF</mark> is a unit that can detect distance using a newest "Time-to-Flight" sensor using laser light.
 It is higher precision than most distance sensors.
 The unit comunicates with M5Core with I2C.

+The unit communicates with m5core through GROVE A(IIC).
+And the IIC address is 0x29.

 ## Feature

 -  High precision
 -  Measure absolute distances up to 2m
+-  the wavelength of laser: 940nm
 -  GROVE interface, support [UiFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
 -  Two Lego installation holes

 ## APPLICATION

 -  1D gesture recognition

+-  Laser Ranging

+-  3D structured light imaging（3D sensing）

+-  Camera assist (ultra fast autofocus and depth of field)

 ## Related Link